ArindamBhatta/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe Game in TypeScript
 This project implements a simple command-line Tic-Tac-Toe game using TypeScript.
-It supports both single-player (against an AI) and two-player modes.
+It supports both single-player (against an Computer player) and two-player modes.
 The game logic includes checking for wins across rows, columns, and diagonals, as well as detecting draw conditions.
 ## Table of Contents
 - Installation
 - Usage